-27. If a school is participating in CEP and there is a change to the student population (e.g., grades removed/added, CEP and non-CEP schools merge), is the school required to re-calculate the ISP and re-start the four-year cycle?
+29. If a school is participating in CEP and there is a change to the student population (e.g., grades removed/added, CEP and non-CEP schools merge), is the school required to re-calculate the ISP and re-start the four-year cycle?
 Or can they continue with the existing four-year cycle and adjust the ISP each year as needed?

 When a school district, group of schools, or school population changes (e.g., grades are removed/added, CEP and non-CEP schools merge), the LEA must re-calculate the ISP.
 If eligible with the new ISP, the LEA starts a new four-year cycle with the new ISP.
+However, if students are simply reorganized among schools within a CEP group (e.g., a grade moves from one CEP school to another and both schools are in the same CEP grouping), the ISP does not need to be recalculated.
+In this example, the group's total identified student and total enrollment numbers are unchanged.

-28. Is the ISP locked in for a four-year cycle, even if it goes down?
+30. Is the ISP locked in for a four-year cycle, even if it goes down?